intesso/assets-bundler/readme.md

 # use

-> you can either use `assets-bundler` programmatically:
+> you can either use `assets-bundler` programmatically or via command-line:

 ## node.js
 ```js